IOCCC image by Matt Zucker

 There may be fewer than 2^7+1 reasons why these IOCCC guidelines seem obfuscated.

-Check out your program and be sure that it works.
+IMPORTANT: Be sure that your submission works as documented in your remarks.md file.
 We sometimes make an effort to debug a submission that has a slight problem, particularly in or near the final round.
-On the other hand, we have seen some of the best submissions fall down because they didn’t work.
+On the other hand, we have seen some otherwise excellent submissions fall down because they didn’t work as documented.

 We tend to look down on a prime number printer that claims that 16 is a prime number.
-If you do have a bug or mis-feature, you are better off documenting it.
-Noting “this submission sometimes prints the 4th power of a prime by mistake” would save the above submission.
-And sometimes, a strange bug/(mis-)feature can even help the submission!
-Of course, a correctly working submission is best.
-Clever people will note that 16 might be prime under certain conditions.
-Wise people, when submitting something clever will fully explain such cleverness in their submission’s remarks.md file.
+Clever people will note that 16 might be prime under certain conditions. ;-) Wise people, when submitting something clever will fully explain such cleverness in their submission’s remarks.md file.

 People who are considering to just use some complex mathematical function or state machine to spell out something such as “hello, world!really really, and we do mean REALLY, do need to be more creative.

 Ultra-obfuscated programs are, in some cases, easier to deobfuscate than subtly-obfuscated programs.
 Consider using misleading or subtle tricks layered on top of or under an appropriate level of obfuscation.
-A clean looking program with misleading comments and variable names might be a good start.
+A clean looking program with misleading comments and variable names might be a VERY GOOD START to a great submission!

 Jump to: top